<edit: updated with the changes in the SPC-1 price/performance lineup as of 3/27/2015, fixed some typos>

 - Users that want lots of features, data reduction algorithms, good but not deterministic performance and not crazy low latencies – 1-2ms is considered sufficient for this use case (with the occasional latency spike), as it is better than hybrid arrays and way better than all-disk systems.

 - Users that need the absolute lowest possible latency (starting in the microseconds – and definitely less than 1ms worst-case) while maintaining uncompromising reliability for their applications, and are willing to give up certain features to get that kind of performance.
 The performance for this type of user needs to be deterministic, without weird latency spikes, ever.

-The low latency camp typically uses certain applications that need low latency to make more money.
-Every millisecond and, in some cases, microsecond, counts, while failures would typically mean significant revenue loss (to the point of making the cost of the storage seem like pocket change).
+The low latency camp typically uses certain applications that need very low latency to generate more revenue.
+Every microsecond counts, while failures would typically mean significant revenue loss (to the point of making the cost of the storage seem like pocket change).

 Some of you may be reading this and be thinking “so what, 1ms to 2ms is a tiny difference, it’s all awesome”.
 Well – at that level of the game, 2ms is twice the latency of 1ms, and it is a very big deal indeed.
 For the people that need low latency, a 1ms latency array is half the speed of a 500 microsecond array, even if both do the same IOPS.

 You may also be thinking “SSDs that fit in a server’s PCI slot have low latency, right?”